The discomfort comes from the sentence that almost arrived and then disappeared. Nothing dramatic happens, but the room no longer feels the same.

 When Does Silence Feel Like Consideration, and When Does It Feel Like Disregard?

 The same silence can feel completely different depending on the situation.
-If I know I made a mistake and the other person lets it pass quietly, I may experience that as consideration.
+When I know I made a mistake and the other person lets it pass without pressing me, I experience that as consideration.
 They are giving me room instead of pinning me down.
-But if I am waiting for an answer and the other person says nothing, that same silence can feel like disregard.
+But when I am the one waiting for an answer and the other person says nothing, that same silence can feel like disregard.

 That is why context matters more than silence itself.